BPMNData/camunda-bpm-platform/README.md

 BPMNData Extensions for the camunda BPM platform
 ================================================

 This prototype implements a model-driven approach for building process choreographies from A to Z. The methodology has been developed by Kimon Batoulis, Sebastian Kruse, Thorben Lindhauer and Thomas Stoff during their Master studies at Hasso-Plattner-Institute Potsdam.
 This distribution of the execution platform is accompanied by an extended version of the camunda modeler.
-See the [Downloads](#Downloads) and [Links](#Links) section for binaries.
+See the [Downloads](#downloads) and [Links](#links) section for binaries.
+Confer the [Extensions documentation](bpmn-data-docs/extension-overview.md) for technical details on the extensions we made in the platform.

 Building engine & distro
 ------------------------